Dpgibney/go-bot/README.md

-Deep learning project following along with "Deep learning and the game of go"
+Deeplearning project based of off "Deep learning and the game of go"